zerynth/docs/docs/reference/libs/adafruit/bluefruit/docs/examples.md

 # Examples

-The following are a list of examples for lib.adafruit.bluefruit
+The following are a list of examples for lib.adafruit.bluefruit.

 ## Serial over BLE